babashka/sci/doc/ai/0007-cljd-port.md

 and emits the cljs-shaped -copy-ns call with :val symbols that compile to Dart references.
 Runtime use throws.

-Next: non-record deftype arm, interop for :classes.
+Next: interop for :classes.
+Non-record deftype works on cljd: the cljs arm of analyze-deftype* became :default (SciType path, platform-neutral).
+SciRecord gained -contains-key? (under ILookup on cljd, not IAssociative) and IPrint for record-style printing. to-string in deftype.cljc and records.cljc are SciMultiFns on cljd (Object method impls register at runtime). demunge on cljd maps underscores to dashes for cross-ns type imports.
 Test sweep done: selector runs core, error, vars, namespaces, io, repl, impl, multimethods, protocols and core-protocols tests on cljd (227 assertions). read-test is JVM-only (host readers), skipped.